whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 * Strong (1)

 Additional optional comments from peers:
-* So, looking back, I haven't personally worked with you in a group!
-Which is a bummer because I've seen how you work with others and it seems very collaborative, respective environment, which makes it a great learning environment.
+* So, looking back, I haven't personally worked with you in a group, which is a bummer because I've seen how you work with others and it seems very collaborative, respective environment, which makes it a great learning environment.
 One project in particular, Supper Skip, I saw how well you helped you and your group plan out the project, put together well-written stories, and made sure everyone in the group was on the same page and understood the direction of the project.
 You took a leadership role with Supper Skip and it appeared to have really worked well.
 Your team seemed really on track, focused, and very collaborative.
-Wished we had a chance to work together!
+Wished we had a chance to work together.
 I think I would have learned a lot from you.
 * Very motivated and organized.
-Great to worth with and an awesome person overall.
+Great to work with and an awesome person overall.
 * I'm actually surprised you dont already have a job.
-You are a rockstar!
+You are a rockstar.
 * Max is one of those rare people who is a strong performer, wrapped in a humble shell.
-He is easy to approach, does not condescend when explaining things, and lends a can do outlook to his peers.
+He is easy to approach, does not condescend when explaining things, and lends a can-do outlook to his peers.
 When I say Max was the glue that kept our team together, I can't emphasize enough how much of an impact he had on the focus and direction we maintained.
 From the beginning he set the tone, and without actively announcing himself as the lead, Max delegated and outlined the work flow through suggestions and prompted group